volkandindar/agartha/README.md

 <img width="1000" alt="User Access Table Details" src="https://github.com/volkandindar/agartha/assets/50321735/e7ce918e-d40e-44c5-ada7-ee1c0cfa487b">

 After clicking 'RUN', the tool will populate the user and URL matrix with different colors.
 In addition to user-specific colors, you will see red, orange, and yellow cells indicating possible access issues.
-If the cell color is:
-- **Red** highlights a critical access violation, indicated by the response returning 'HTTP 200' and the same content length.
+- **Red** highlights a critical access violation, indicated by the response returning 'HTTP 200' with the same content length.
 - **Orange** signifies a moderate issue that needs attention, marked by the response returning 'HTTP 200' but with a different content length.
 - **Yellow** indicates that the response returns an 'HTTP 302' status, signifying a redirection.